bwshockley/ArduinoCore-samd/README.md

 This repository contains the source code and configuration files of the Arduino Core for Atmel's SAMD21 and SAMD51 processor (used on the Arduino/Genuino Zero, MKR1000 and MKRZero boards).

-In particular, this adds support for the Adafruit SAMD Boards such as the Feather M0
+In particular, this adds support for the Mini SAM SAMD Boards such as the Mini SAM M0 and Mini SAM M4.

 ## Bugs or Issues